 Fire Damage to Trees

 Fire can damage and even kill trees in your backyard.
 The extent of the damage depends on how hot and how long the fire burned.
-But it also depends on the type of tree, the time of year the fire occurred and how close the trees were planted.
+It also depends on the type of tree, the time of year the fire occurred, and how close the trees were planted.

 An out-of-control fire can damage trees in your yard in various ways.
 It can completely or partially consume them, dry them out and scorch them, or simply singe them.

 Many trees damaged by fire can recover, given your help.
 This is particularly true if the trees were dormant when they were injured.
-But the first thing to do, even before you start helping fire damaged trees, is to determine the ones that need to be removed.
+The first thing to do, even before you start helping fire damaged trees, is to determine the ones that need to be removed.

 Removing Trees Damaged by Fire